Winter Operations Update - Monday, January 30 - Afternoon

 When roads and sidewalks get plowed

-Snow removal is based on a road-priority system, with high-use roads and emergency and transit routes cleared first.
+Snow clearing is done using a road-priority system, with high-use, emergency and transit routes cleared first:

 Plowing through a winter storm